 Patents rights are essential to prevent other companies taking your ideas and your brand, as well as making a profit from the hard work that you have put in.
-It is important to understand the laws and rules surrounding your patent, particularly the term.
+In my work as a patent attorney, I have seen the patents I worked on power a company from startup to IPO and enabled the company to stay dominant after patent expiration due to the goodwill accumulated on its branding over the 20 year patent life.
+It is important to understand the laws and rules surrounding your patent, particularly the term of life it has.

 Table of Content